Markownikov/BLOGNEST/README.md

 specific to that category.
 - **Filtering and Search**: Implemented filtering by category and a search option for users to find specific blogs.
-- **Blog Details Page: Clicking on a blog title or excerpt should navigate the user to a detailed view of that blog, displaying the full content, image, author, publication date, and metadata.
+- **Blog Details Page**: Clicking on a blog title or excerpt should navigate the user to a detailed view of that blog, displaying the full content, image, author, publication date, and metadata.
-3. State Management:
+## State Management:
 - Used Redux for centralized state management, ensuring efficient actions and reducers.
 Backend Deliverables: